gbaker140/github-demo/README.md

-added 11th line as part of lecture 65 added 12th line as part of lecture 66 for multiple stashes added 13th line as part of lectur 67
+added 11th line as part of lecture 65 added 12th line as part of lecture 66 for multiple stashes added 13th line as part of lectur 67 added 14th line as part of lecture 72 (comparing tags)